Shorthanded Men's Golf Rallies to Win Desert Mountain Intercollegiate

-This Week in Michigan Men's Golf: Detroit Golf Club Invitational
+This Week in Michigan Men's Golf: Desert Mountain Intercollegiate

 First day of the Stanford Classic at Cypress Point

-Chris Whitten is in his fourth season as the head coach and ninth overall with the University of Michigan men's golf program.
-Prior to taking over the head coaching duties from Andrew Sapp in 2011, Whitten spent five seasons as an assistant coach.
+Chris Whitten is in his sixth season as the head coach and 11th overall with the U-M men's golf program.
+Prior to taking over the head coaching duties in 2011, Whitten spent five seasons under Andrew Sapp as an assistant coach.

 In addition to his coaching duties, Whitten has been instrumental in the creation and administration of the Friends of Michigan Golf alumni program, the development of the Wolverine Golf School, as well as the designing and fundraising for U-M's new golf practice facility.

 Before joining the Wolverine staff in May 2006, Whitten was an assistant golf professional at the Inverness Club in Toledo, Ohio.
 While there he focused primarily on membership instructional programs, clinics, and group lessons.
 He also assisted with tournament operations for over 90 summer golf events, including the University of Toledo's Inverness Intercollegiate Invitational during the fall.